aavegotchi/aavegotchi-wiki/posts/en/aavegotchi-improvement-proposals.md

 Heya frens.
 Participating in Aavegotchi Improvement Proposals (AGIPs) are what responsible gotchis do!
 You need to vote and get your voices heard.

-How have we progress along as a community?
+How far have we progressed as a community?
 Look at our archives of past votes here!

 <div class="contentsBox">